Skip to Content (Press Enter)

 We'll ask that you also share photos of yourself, your loved ones and any other photos that give a good sense of who you are as people.

-Your Program Coordination team will use this profile and your answers to find the best surrogate match based on criteria such as: personality fit, legal fit and your views on termination.
+Your Matching Team will use this profile and your answers to find the best surrogate match based on criteria such as: personality fit, legal fit and your views on termination.
 Once a potential match has been identified, the surrogate's and the intended parents' profiles will be exchanged.
 If both parties are interested, they will have an introductory video call.

 Intended parents and surrogates alike have referred to this initial call being like a "blind date"!
 It can feel awkward at first, but once someone breaks the ice, the conversation usually starts to flow.
 This call is a great time to get to know each other, ask questions and see if you feel you'd be a good match.
 How will you know?
 IPs and surrogates have told us that "you just know" when it feels right.
 If after that call everyone says "YES!", you will be officially be matched!